Xuening0322/deep-fake-detection/README.md

 ## Overview

-This project implements a cutting-edge deepfake detection system that identifies manipulated videos by analyzing inconsistencies between audio and visual streams.
-The approach uses self-supervised learning, requiring no labeled training data and enabling robust anomaly detection.
+This project introduces a state-of-the-art deepfake detection system designed to identify manipulated videos by detecting inconsistencies between audio and visual streams.
+Utilizing a self-supervised learning approach, it eliminates the need for labeled training data, ensuring efficient and robust anomaly detection.

 ## Features